AnswerDotAI/ipyant/README.md

 - `lnhashview_file`: view hash-addressed file lines for verified edits
 - `exhash_file`: apply verified hash-addressed edits to a file

-It also enables these built-in Claude Code tools:
+When using the Claude Agent SDK backend, it also enables these built-in Claude Code tools:

 - `Bash`
 - `Edit`